okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/oidc/index.md

 #### Key Rotation
 The keys that are used to sign tokens are periodically changed.
 Okta automatically rotates your authorization server's keys on a regular basis.

-Clients can opt-out of automatic key rotation by changing the client sign-in mode.
+Clients can opt-out of automatic key rotation by changing the client sign-in mode for Okta Org Authorization Server.
 In this case, passing the `client_id` with your request retrieves the keys for that specific client.

 Key rotation behaves differently with Custom Authorization Servers.
 For more information about key rotation with Custom Authorization Servers, see the [Authorization Servers API page](/docs/api/resources/authorization-servers#rotate-authorization-server-keys).